 Wes took the time to investigate all the potential problems and what measures he could take to safeguard himself and his business and deter motor vehicle theft.

 The impact of not "going the extra distance" would have the potential to totally ruin him financially and make a nightmare of his life.

-- To protect your personal computer/laptop and the information you keep on it, see identity theft software.
+It is also an excellent idea to use identity theft software to protect your personal computer/laptop and the information you keep on it.